SCM Globe

 NOTE: This is an advanced case.
 Work through the three challenges of the beginning case, “Cincinnati Seasonings” before taking on the challenges in this case.

-[ If you have an SCM Globe account, you can import a copy of the “Blue Ocean Co-op” supply chain into your account from the online library If you are an instructor, you can request a free evaluation account on SCM Globe.
+[ You can import a copy of the “Blue Ocean Co-op” supply chain into your account from the online library If you are an instructor, you can request a free evaluation account on SCM Globe.
 You can also request the instructor study guide for this case – send email to info@scmglobe.com ]

 Modeling the Blue Ocean Supply Chain